-Students are expected to work in groups of three on this assignment.
+Students are expected to work in groups of four on this assignment.
 This assignment is worth 20% of the total final mark.
-The assignment is a patient teaching pamphlet and its presentation related to content in this course.
+The assignment is a patient teaching pamphlet related to content in this course and a presentation about the pamphlet to the class.